jacobfriedman/vsc-logtalk/README.md

   * "logtalk.executable.arguments": [
     '-s'
     "C:\\Program Files (x86)\\Logtalk\\integration\\logtalk_swi.pl"
   ] (SWI).
-This may be different for SICStus or other backends.
+This will be different for SICStus or other backends.